ceramicnetwork/docs/docs/run/nodes/nodes.md

     Healthchecks can be run against the `HEALTHCHECK_PORT` (port `8011` by default) when `HEALTHCHECK_ENABLED` is `true`.

-Additionally, when running IPFS separately from Ceramic, the IPFS API port must be accessible by the Ceramic node.
-The default API port is `5011`.
-The IPFS node address will then be passed to Ceramic with a CLI flag `--ipfs-api <ipfs_api_url>`.
+Additionally, when running IPFS the IPFS API port must be accessible by the Ceramic node.
+The default API port is `5001`.
+The IPFS node address will then be passed to Ceramic with a CLI flag `--ipfs-api <ipfs_api_url>`, or the `ipfs.host` option in the Ceramic daemon config file.

 ### **Join the peerlist**